Updated: Jun 11

 Maybe you know that he was important to American politics and that he was a stout dude who invented bifocals.

-But did you know that he also developed our modern day library system?
-That he authored American proverbs like "A penny saved is a penny earned," "A rolling stone gathers no moss," and "Nothing can be said to be certain except death and taxes"?
+Did you know he also developed our modern day library system?
+That he authored American proverbs, "A penny saved is a penny earned," "A rolling stone gathers no moss," and "Nothing can be be certain except death and taxes"?

 A pretty incredible guy

 Benjamin Franklin was the only man in American to sign the four documents which built our country: